chili-chips-ba/openCologne/4.Advanced--3--FM-Transmitter/README.md

 The best way to test it is by using an old-school analog AM/FM "transistor" radio from the seventies.
 Should you not have one of those oldies, you can load one of the many "FM Receiver" apps to your new millennium cell phone, where headphones then serve as an antenna, and touch-screen tune to this frequency.

-This example is ported to GateMate FPGA and Olimex board from [ulx3s-misc](https://github.com/emard/ulx3s-misc/tree/master/examples/fm).
-We would like to use this occasion to point the interested read to the complementary digital receiver design known as [flearadio](https://github.com/emard/flearadio).
+This example is ported to Cologne Chip GateMate FPGA and Olimex board from [ulx3s-misc](https://github.com/emard/ulx3s-misc/tree/master/examples/fm).
+We would like to use this occasion to also point interested readers to the complementary fully-digital FM Receiver for FPGAs, known as [flearadio](https://github.com/emard/flearadio).

 ## Design structure